-^{16 &}lt;u>http://colleges.claremont.edu/livesafe/
+&lt;sup>17 http://colleges.claremont.edu/livesafe/

-The Dean of Students Office is responsible for administering the Student Code of Conduct17 and the Student Conduct Process18, which articulate the behavioral standards and the equitable procedures employed by CMC to respond to allegations of student misconduct.
+The Dean of Students Office is responsible for administering the Student Code of Conduct and the Student Conduct Process, which articulate the behavioral standards and the equitable procedures employed by CMC to respond to allegations of student misconduct.
 On issues of student conduct, CMC does not differentiate between undergraduate and graduate students; all student conduct policies apply to all students.